Band-filling effect on magnetic anisotropy using a Green's function method: Results and discussions

-\rfig{fig:kmodft}(a) shows the schemetic Fe PDOS, and how the Fermi level changes with different $T$ in a rigid band approximation (RBA).
+Figure \ref{fig:kmodft}(a) shows the schematic Fe PDOS, and how the Fermi level changes with different $T$ in a rigid-band approximation (RBA).
 Different $T$ elements correspond to different integer number of $3d$ electrons.
 Since each degenerate state pair can accommodate two electrons in one spin channel, the Fermi level either intersects the degenerate peaks or sits in the middle of two peaks.